Curious about how a drum brake works?

 - All repairs come with a 12-month, 12,000-mile warranty

-Drum brakes play a vital role in keeping you and your car safe.
+The drum brake system is vital in keeping you and your car safe.

 So keep an eye out for any problems in the parts we mentioned earlier, as they could signal major issues with your brakes.